 From high above the New River, climbers can look down and see some of the world-class whitewater rapids that attract tens of thousands of whitewater rafters every year.
 From 1,000 feet above, the large fleets of 14 foot rafts seen disappearing between waves look like toys.
 The screams of the rafters and the shouts of the guides who bellow paddling commands through the rapids seem delayed when looking from so far away.

-One of the most important years in the history of climbing in the New River Gorge area was 1978 when the New River Gorge Bridge was completed, opening access to climbers from all over the eastern U.S. That same year, 53 miles of the New River between Bluestone Dam and Hawks Nest Lake were established as the New River Gorge National River.
+One of the most important years in the history of climbing in the New River Gorge area was 1978 when the New River Gorge Bridge was completed, opening access to climbers from all over the eastern U.S. That same year, 53 miles of the New River between Bluestone Dam and Hawks Nest Lake were established as the New River Gorge National Park and Preserve.
 The New River Gorge is a fairly young climbing area, since most of the climbing has been developed since the completion of the bridge.

 Climbing in the New River Gorge presents some opportunities to climb in remote, difficult-to-access areas, though this complicates rescue operations when accidents occur.
 Venomous snakes, including the copperhead and timber rattlesnake, are among the hazards of the region.
 Contrary to popular belief, these reptiles are not aggressive and rarely bite unless provoked or accidentally stepped on.
 Poison ivy, hot temperatures, high humidity, and occasional hikers and tourists above climbing areas present the majority of hazards in the New.